jdgwartney/boundary-plugin-hello-world/README.md

 |:----------|:-----:|:-------:|:-------:|:----:|
 | Supported |   v   |    v    |    v    |  v   |

-#### Boundary Meter Versions V4.0 or greater
+#### TrueSight Pulse Meter versions v4.2 or later

-- To install new meter go to Settings->Installation or [see instructons](https://help.boundary.com/hc/en-us/sections/200634331-Installation).
+- To install new meter go to Settings->Installation or [see instructions](https://help.boundary.com/hc/en-us/sections/200634331-Installation).
-- To upgrade the meter to the latest version - [see instructons](https://help.boundary.com/hc/en-us/articles/201573102-Upgrading-the-Boundary-Meter).
+- To upgrade the meter to the latest version - [see instructions](https://help.boundary.com/hc/en-us/articles/201573102-Upgrading-the-Boundary-Meter).

 ### Plugin Setup